 But the first true “Porsche”, the mother of them all, was built by Porsche almost ten years earlier, the KdF 60K10 or Porsche Type 64.
 It was a radical design based on the then-new KdF car (VW Beetle) to compete in the 1939 Berlin-Rome race.
 And it encompassed the key design parameters that turned a prosaic and poky sedan into a giant-killer.

 The original KdF engine produced only 25hp, and even the finely-tuned race version could make all of 45 hp or so.
 In order to achieve the speeds required (90 mph), Porsche’s body designer Erwin Komenda penned a hyper-aerodynamic body to sit on the VW chassis.
-The race was called off because of the eruption of war, but one of the three 60K10 coupes served as Porsche’s personal car during the war years, easily barreling down the autobahn at well over over 85 mph.
-The triumph of aerodynamics, light weight (1200 lbs), a supple four-wheel independent suspension, and a reliable, efficient small engine was undeniable.
-The parameters for the future 356 were set in 1938, but it took almost ten more years to put it into production.
+The race was called off because of the eruption of war, but one of the three 60K10 coupes served as Porsche’s personal car during the war years, easily barreling down the autobahn at well over over 85 mph. driven by Porsche’s nephew and secretaryGhislaine Kaes, while Porsche worked or napped.

 The first post-war 1948 Porsche, 356-1, was actually a mid-engine roadster, in a format that Porsche sports racing cars (RSK) would reprise some ten year later.
 The Beetle’s drive train was flipped on end, and all of the other mechanical components were VW parts, which were not easy to come by in 1948.
 The Porsches eked out a modest living in the first few years after the war in Gmund, Austria, repairing VW Kubelwagen that had been left behind and were now prized items.
 Many or all the parts used on the 356-1 and the first few 356-2s were actually sourced from these Kubelwagens.

 But for a number of good reasons, a more pragmatic rear-engine configuration was chosen for the 356/2, the first of the long line of 356s that would go into production.
 Also penned by Erwin Komenda, the rear engine allowed the 356 to be more than just a “sports car”; it was really a sporty, high-speed touring car, and one that could seat up to five, with a bench front seat and a couple of rear seats.